Incorporation of a company - Incorporation of a company

 - Articles of association required

-- Commercial name required: choice of name + reference to corporate purpose (optional) + S.A./Sociedade Anónima (which stands for “Joint-stock Limited Liability Company”)
+- Firm name: choice of a denomination or denomination and name/firm name of shareholder or name/firm name of shareholder + S.A./Sociedade Anónima (which stands for “Joint-stock Limited Liability Company”)

 Branch Legal Entity - Individual business through a permanent representation in Portugal of a company headquartered abroad (no legal entity is incorporated)